About Eureka Prizes

-Entries close Friday 3 May
+Entries close 7pm AEST Friday 1 May

-Winners announced Wednesday 28 August
+Winners announced Wednesday 26 August

 Established in 1990 to reward outstanding achievements in Australian science and science communication.

-- Australia's most comprehensive national science awards.
+- Australia's most comprehensive national science award program.

 - A unique co-operative partnership between government, education and research institutions, private sector companies, organisations and individuals.